lorenzolfm/DoneWithIt/docs/Lists.md

 * Make sure to set the `data`, `keyExtractor` and `renderItem` props.
 * You can also use a `ItemSeparatorComponent`.
 * Pass a custom component to `renderItem` and handle the press event inside the component!
+* You can handle selections by handling the `onPress` envent on the item you're rendering with `renderItem`.
+* You can also handle swipes.
+* If an item is deleted, your `FlatList` will rerender.
+* You can also use a callback to handle the "pull" action.